cucumber/cucumber-jvm/cucumber-junit-platform-engine/README.md

 ## Surefire and Gradle workarounds

-Maven Surefire and Gradle do not yet support discovery of non-class based tests (see: [gradle/#4773](https://github.com/gradle/gradle/issues/4773), [SUREFIRE-1724](https://issues.apache.org/jira/browse/SUREFIRE-1724)).
-As a workaround you can either use the
+Maven, Surefire and Gradle do not yet support discovery of non-class based tests (see: [gradle/#4773](https://github.com/gradle/gradle/issues/4773), [SUREFIRE-1724](https://issues.apache.org/jira/browse/SUREFIRE-1724)).
+As a workaround, you can either use the
 [JUnit Platform Suite Engine](https://junit.org/junit5/docs/current/user-guide/#junit-platform-suite-engine) or the [JUnit Platform Console Launcher](https://junit.org/junit5/docs/current/user-guide/#running-tests-console-launcher).